March 2026

 Dopamine is best known as the brain's reward chemical, a molecule that floods the nervous system when a person experiences something positive — yet also plays a central role in memory, helping the brain lock in new information and store it for the long term.

-Accessible Pregnancy Action Plan ensures priorities clearly communicated before, during, and after delivery.
+The Accessible Pregnancy Action Plan ensures that priorities are clearly communicated before, during and after delivery.

 Kara Ayers is a nationally known disability policy expert and co-founder of the Disabled Parenting Project, and Associate Director of the University of Cincinnati Center for Excellence in Developmental Disabilities.